hobo71/wpsso-tweet-a-quote/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Minor revision to move URLs in the extension config to the main WPSSO plugin config.
+	* Minor revision to move URLs in the extension config to the main WPSSO core plugin config.
 	* Dropped the package number from the production version string.

 **Version 1.1.5-1 (2017/04/05)**